chaoticbob/GraphicsExperiments/projects/raytracing/README.md

 uses [glslang](https://github.com/KhronosGroup/glslang).

 ### basic procedural
-Very back ray tracing example of tracing a procedural using an intersection shader.
-Ray traces a hard coded sphere.
-Sphere is hard coded in the intersection shader.
+Very basic ray tracing experiments of procedural AABB using an intersection shader.
+Ray traces a hardcoded sphere.
+Sphere is hardcoded in the intersection shader.

 This experiment builds off of **raytracing_basic**.